Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

-\textbf{Model debugging:} Methods for both local and global post-hoc explanations are potentially useful in this use-case.
-Global explanations could help identify errors in overall decision-making patterns (globally important features can help identify data leakage), and local explanations can help to uncover errors in individual predictions.
-Although some recent work lends evidence for the utility of explanations in discovering model errors \cite{Ribeiro2016}, \cite{Caruana2015}, the efficacy of these methods is not empirically validated through well-defined user trials in real-world applications.
-Likewise, evaluations have yet to be performed in the context of policy problems.
+Methods for both local and global post-hoc explanations are potentially useful in this use-case.
+Global explanations could help identify errors in overall decision-making patterns (e.g., globally important features can help identify data leakage), and local explanations can help to uncover errors in individual predictions.

+There have been several studies that lend evidence to the utility of explainable ML methods in uncovering errors in models \cite{Ribeiro2016, Caruana2015, adebayo2020, Abid2022}.
+For instance, in \cite{Ribeiro2016} authors demonstrate how LIME explanations could help users identify model errors through a simplified image classification task and a text classification task.
+As we mentioned above \cite{Caruana2015} shows how explanations can uncover spurious correlations that the model picks up based on gaps that exist in the training data.

+Although some recent work lends evidence for the utility of explanations in discovering model errors \cite{Ribeiro2016, Caruana2015}, the efficacy of these methods is not empirically validated through well-defined user trials in real-world applications.
+For instance, in \cite{Ribeiro2016} Ribeiro et al. demonstrate how LIME explanations could help users identify model errors through a simplified image classification task and a text classification task.
+While these studies show that users performed better with the availability of explanations, we argue the fact that both classification tasks were simplified by introducing errors to the model, and explanations were presented to users from AMT oversimplifies the task and deviates the experimental setting from real-world applications, rendering the efficacy of the method to be inconclusive.